dloscutoff/pipdoc/docs/Pip Classic.md

 - The Else branch of an If statement begins with `E`, not `EL`.
 - For loops do not support destructuring assignment.
 Switching to a functional programming approach will usually be shorter anyway: `F[ab]lPaRb'_` -> `P{aRb'_}MUl` with the appropriate list-formatting flag.
 - The [Unify statement](https://github.com/dloscutoff/pip/blob/2355d3c383c69b35539c44a640a7bdc5c2dbab14/Documentation/Commands.md#unify) exists.
+- Arbitrary-length variable names starting with `$` are not supported.
+- There is no block comment syntax.

 ## Missing operators